 It all sounds a bit doom and gloom, but there are ways to combat these negative effects.
 We did put together a blog about being healthy in the workplace, but we wanted to dig deeper into a technique that you can implement right away.

 William J. Broad, a lead science writer for The New York Times and an avid Yoga practitioner, has examined years of history and research to unpick claims outlined on the health and fitness benefits of daily Yoga practice.
 In his book ‘The Science of Yoga: The Risks and the Rewards’ Broad lays out the research to understand what actually works and what is myth – well worth a read.

 Your desk posture is the first thing to consider when addressing your physical health at work.
 Everything from using a mouse too often, to incorrect height of chair/tables and distance from your computer screen, is considered bad posture.
-For a little guidance, Fit for work has an excellent guide on the ideal desk set up.

 Before you attempt any of the below exercises, consult a licensed health practitioner.
 Although the exercises are simple and performed on a chair, you need to be sure that you are at an adequate level of health and fitness to prevent injury.

 Here at Cashflow Manager, we are lucky to have Nidhi Mayur, a Team Leader in our Customer Engagement department, who is a licensed Yoga instructor and has put together a few easy exercises you can try.

 Let’s get started.

 Performing simple Yoga exercises on your chair is extremely beneficial for the mind and body.
 Stretching your arms and legs every few hours in the office will alleviate stiffness and pain.
 Time is precious when you’re at work, so instead of walking for longer periods, make sure that you take a few short walking breaks.
 This will improve blood circulation in the body.
 A regular 5 min stroll for every hour you sit, helps to get the circulation flowing.